Luke Raley Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 12th in the league.
+- The Yankees pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Yankees have a 3.91 team ERA that ranks ninth across all league pitching staffs.
+- The Yankees have a 3.93 team ERA that ranks ninth across all MLB pitching staffs.

-- Yankees pitchers combine to rank 16th in baseball in home runs surrendered (125 total, 1.2 per game).
+- Yankees pitchers combine to surrender 131 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

+- Cole aims for his 10th victory when he makes the start for the Yankees, his 23rd of the season.
+He is 9-2 with a 2.64 ERA and 149 strikeouts in 136 1/3 innings pitched.

+- In his most recent appearance on Friday, the right-hander threw seven scoreless innings against the Baltimore Orioles while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.